aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 cdk destroy --all
 ```

-Note : You can tune the Buffer hints configuration of the Firehose delivery stream to control the buffer size and buffer interval to optimize the time it takes for the source event to reach te destination S3 table.
+Note : You can tune the [buffer hints configuration](https://docs.aws.amazon.com/firehose/latest/dev/buffering.html) of the Firehose delivery stream to control the buffer size and buffer interval to optimize the time it takes for the source event to reach te destination S3 table.

 To add additional dependencies, for example other CDK libraries, just add